FezzedOne/FezzedTech/README.md

 - **Sitting:** Press `G` (by default) to sit.
 Should be obvious what this one does.
 - **Roleplay mode:** Press `Z` (by default) to activate roleplay mode.
 In this mode, your character has a more "realistic" jump height, but can still climb onto platforms, blocks and objects just above him if next to them.
 - **Roleplay ruler:** Press `X` by default to activate the roleplay ruler.
 This ruler gives distances from your character in metres and feet, and also gives a GURPS range modifier.
-Currently doesn't work on OpenStarbound.

 These keybinds require xClient or StarExtensions.
-If using xStarbound or OpenStarbound, you can rebind them in the **Mod Binds** dialogue.
+If using xStarbound, you can rebind them in the **Mod Binds** dialogue.
 StarExtensions users must type in `/binds` while in game to access the dialogue.

 ## Built-in commands